 At Child Neurology Foundation, we pride ourselves on responding quickly and adeptly to the challenges facing children living with neurologic conditions.
-And yet, we recognize that we need to work harder to create inclusive opportunities for all children and families to access and receive high-quality care.
+And yet, we recognize that we need to work harder to create inclusive opportunities for all children and families to access and receive high-quality neurology care.

 This commitment is deeply rooted in our ethos, and we believe each of us has a role to play.
 As an organization, we are taking accountability.
 We have identified, and continue to assess, our shortcomings and are taking action to live up to our commitment to the entire child neurology community.

 Cultivating an Inclusive Organization

-We are working to attract and retain a workforce that reflects the diverse communities we serve by appreciating the values, experiences, and abilities of everyone we employ.
+We’re actively working to attract and retain a workforce that mirrors the diverse communities we serve by appreciating the values, experiences, and abilities of everyone we employ.